sdeck51/jekyll-now/_posts/2017-4-4-Segmentation.md

 # Purpose/Goal
 The purpose of this tutorial is to demonstrate how to perform pixelwise classification using transpose convolution layers on a deep network.
 This process creates segmented images that can separate the class object in a scene.

-### Things to discuss
-- Loading the data
-- Building the Model (VGG 16/19)
-- Loading the weights
-- Implementing new classifier via transfer learning
-- Transpose Convolution Layers - new layer type
-- Fuse Layers/skip connections - adding previous layers to future layers

 ### What is Image Segmentation?
 ![](http://i.imgur.com/mSJDVCS.jpg)![](http://i.imgur.com/qZh484g.png)
 In computer vision, image segmentation is the idea of partitioning an image into segments.
 These segments represent objects and boundaries that can be used to more easily label or classify what is in an image.
 Semantic segmentation is a variation on segmentation, where not only are we partitioning an image into coherent parts, but also labeling the parts.